What is the Headstand Technique?

 Smartpedia: The headstand technique is a brainstorming format in which questions to be answered are formulated negatively and consolidated answers are reversed into positives.

-There are various alternative names for the headstand technique: inversion technique, flip-flop technique or provocation technique.
-In some publications it is also referred to as the headstand method, the inversion method, etc. Regardless of the favoured name, it is a brainstorming format for problem solving or idea generation.
+There are various alternative names for the upside-down technique: Reversal technique, flip-flop technique or provocation technique.
+Some publications also refer to it as the headstand method, inversion method, etc. Regardless of the favoured name, it is a brainstorming format for solving problems or finding ideas.

 Example: How do we design the newsletter sign-up form so that it is sure to scare away any prospective customer?